Bible Trivia Question

 He had been cured of an illness

-He had become wealthy
+He had become a skilled worker

 Which of the writer's mentioned fellowlabourers accompanied him on a ship bound for Rome?